 These are referred to as the undergraduate proficiency requirements.

 Students may be admitted with one or more deficiencies in the undergraduate proficiency requirements.
-It is expected that the student will complete the undergraduate proficiency requirements by the end of the first academic year of residence.
+It is expected that the student will complete the undergraduate proficiency requirements by the end of their master’s degree.
 This deadline may be extended by approval of the Graduate Advisors Committee of the Graduate Group.

 The Graduate Program of Computer Science offers two plans for the MS degree with respective capstone requirements.
 Plan I requires successful completion of a thesis, while Plan II requires successful completion of either a project or a master’s exam.
 Students should decide, in consultation with graduate group faculty, which option best suits their individual goals.